Kryptowire/daze/README.md

 # Granting required permissions via ADB to the App for Full Functionality

 This application needs to be granted two or three development permissions to function properly (depending on the version of Android).
 Please install Android Debugging Bridge (ADB) on your computer.
-Then Grant the app the DUMP permission using the following ADB command: adb shell pm grant com.kryptowire.daze android.permission.DUMP
+Then Grant the app the DUMP permission using the following ADB command: 'adb shell pm grant com.kryptowire.daze android.permission.DUMP'
-Also grant the app the READ_LOGS permission using the following ADB command: adb shell pm grant com.kryptowire.daze android.permission.READ_LOGS
+Also grant the app the READ_LOGS permission using the following ADB command: 'adb shell pm grant com.kryptowire.daze android.permission.READ_LOGS'
-If you are using >= Android 8.0, grant the app the PACKAGE_USAGE_STATS permission using the following ADB command: adb shell pm grant com.kryptowire.daze android.permission.PACKAGE_USAGE_STATS
+If you are using >= Android 8.0, grant the app the PACKAGE_USAGE_STATS permission using the following ADB command: 'adb shell pm grant com.kryptowire.daze android.permission.PACKAGE_USAGE_STATS'
 After you grant these three permissions, restart the application and then you will be able to use the buttons on the previous screen.
 The Send All Intents and the Exhaust System Server Memory buttons do not require any permissions to use.

 # Running the Shell Script for Automation